 Used by millions of pro writers around the world, Grammarly is perhaps the best-known text editing program out there.

-It has a plethora of in-depth text analysis options, and it’s quite well developed, making it the most popular text editing tool for pros.
+It has a plethora of in-depth text analysis options, and it’s well developed, making it the most popular text editing tool for pros.

 You can get a free Microsoft Word add-on or the recently launched Google Docs plug-in, use it as a browser extension that does grammar checks as you write (anywhere on the web) for Chrome, Safari, Firefox, and Edge, or simply access it by opening the Grammarly website.